 Below on this page we also describe the methods of calculating the interest and provide more details about how to calculate the minimum payment on the credit card.

 With help of this calculator it will be much easier to figure out the ways to completely pay off your credit card debt and helps to understand just how much it can really cost you in interest.

-This credit card pay off calculator for excel is a pretty simple spreadsheet that can solve for a minimum monthly payments, for a time to pay off, for a total interest as a sum of both interest on cash balance and balance on purchases.
-This all will help in getting the answer to the question of how long it takes to pay off your credit card balance by making only a minimum payments.
+This credit card pay off calculator for excel is pretty simple spreadsheet that can solve for a minimum monthly payments, for a time to pay off, for total interest as a sum of both interest on cash balance and balance on card purchases.
+This all will help in getting the answer to the question of how long it takes to pay off your credit card balance by making only minimum payments.

 Detailed Payments Schedules and Charts provide a detailed information and schedules for all, calculated interest, minimum payments, additional payments, principal and PPI where applicable.